ivandotv/ivandotv/README.md

 ## Hello! (Здраво!) 👋

 My name is Ivan Vlatković.
-I am a full stack developer from Novi Sad, Serbia (GMT+1).
-I have been creating content on the web since ~2009.
+I am a full stack developer from Novi Sad, Serbia (GMT+1), and I have been creating content on the web since ~2009.

-My preferred web stack is Node.js and Next.js but I'm very interested in exploring Go for microservice development on the backend and Svelte.js on the frontend, just waiting for the right job 😎.
+My preferred web stack is Node.js for the backend and Next.js (React) for the front end, but I'm very interested in exploring Go for microservice development and Svelte.js for the frontend.

 Occasionally I write articles on [dev.to](https://dev.to/ivandotv) and I'm also a guest author on the [Logrocket blog](https://blog.logrocket.com/author/ivanvlatkovic/).

-Don't be shy, reach out, I'm always looking to connect with interesting people, and I'm open to new opportunities
+Don't be shy, reach out, I'm always looking to connect with interesting people, and I'm open to new opportunities.

 #### Latest blog posts
 <!-- Blog Posts:START -->